kfrydrych/Hibernate.NetCore/README.md

         .Build(); // Register ISessionFactory as singleton and ISession as scoped (Step 4)
         // Use one version of step 3
 ```
+*You can now inject ISession into your classes*

 **Configure Services - Unit Of Work**
 -----------------------------------
 ```
 services.AddHibernateUnitOfWork();
 ```
+*You can now inject IUnitOfWork into your classes*